Feature Flags: From Concept to Cultural Revolution

 Targeting

 The conditions within the targeting rules can be changed over time; however, at any given moment, the evaluation of the decision tree is repeatable and deterministic.
-Meaning, the same user will always receive the same variant when applying the same inputs to the same rules.
+Meaning, the same user will always receive the same variant when applying the same inputs to the same targeting rules.

 Rollout

 Rollout is an overloaded term in the context of feature flags.
 When we are discussing a feature flag's configuration, the rollout is the strategy that determines which variant is served to a set of targeted users.
 This is often expressed in terms of percentage.
-For example, with a Boolean-based feature flag, the rollout strategy may assign the true
+For example, with a Boolean-based feature flag, the rollout strategy may assign the true variant to 10% of targeted users and the false variant to 90% of targeted users.

 When not discussing a feature flag's configuration, the term rollout is generally meant to describe the timeline over which a feature will be enabled within the product.
-There are two types of rollouts: Immediate and Gradual.
+There are two types of rollouts: immediate and gradual.

 Roll-Back

-Just as with "rollout", roll-back is another overloaded term in the context of feature flags.
+Just as with rollout, roll-back is another overloaded term in the context of feature flags.
 When we are discussing a feature flag's configuration, rolling back means reverting a recent configuration change.
-For example, if a targeted set of users is configured to receive the true
+For example, if a targeted set of users is configured to receive the true variant of a Boolean-based feature flag, "rolling back" the feature flag would mean updating the configuration to serve the false variant to the same set of users.

 When not discussing a feature flag's configuration, the term rolling back is generally meant to mean removing code from a production server.
 Before the advent of feature flags, if newly-deployed code caused a production incident, the code was then "rolled back", meaning that the new code was removed and the previous version of the application code was put back into production.